OndrejMalek/RxSlidingWindow/README.md

 # RxSlidingWindow
-Sliding overlapping window for RxJava written in kotlin and finite state automaton
+ObservableTransformer like sliding overlapping window for RxJava written in kotlin and finite state automaton.

 ## Usage
  see tests